edgardomortiz/Captus/docs/content/assembly/extract/options.md

 Minimum percentage of coverage of the reference protein for a hit to be retained.
 Accepted values are any number between 0 and 100.
 For more details, read [<i class="fab fa-readme"></i> Scipio's settings](https://www.webscipio.org/help/webscipio#setting).

 This argument is optional, the default is **20**.
 ___
+### **`--ptd_depth_tolerance`**
+Allow plastidial contigs with a minimum depth equal to the median depth divided by this number and a maximum depth equal to the median depth multipled by this number.
+This median depth is calculated only from the contigs with hits to the plastidial proteins.

+This argument is optional, the default is **10**.
+___
 ## *Mitochondrial proteins (Scipio)*
 ___